Mcphylus12/Blazor.ModelManager/README.md

 The system will keep managers up to date with interested keys and automatically update the model in the ModelComponent class with the latest model

-Existing managers and models will be defined to render common data structures like trees and lists.
+Existing managers and models will be defined to render common data structures like trees and lists in the future.